- Update: Administrator Certification Training Requirements

 PIN 21-11-CCLD – (Changes to Administrator Certification Program Fees)

-In accordance with Assembly Bill (AB) 135, modifications to the Administrator Certification Program fee schedule are effective July 1, 2021.
+In accordance with Assembly Bill (AB) 135, an increase to the Administrator Certification Program fees is effective July 1, 2023.
 The fee changes include new fees for the administrator certification examination and increases to existing fees for processing new and renewal Administrator certification applications.
 Refer to PIN 21-11-CCLD for additional information about fee changes.

 The ACS has developed Frequently Asked Questions (FAQ) resources on fees for administrator applications and the administrator certification examination.
 If you have any questions regarding fee increases, please submit your questions to the corresponding e-mail address listed below: